 INTERREG VOLUNTEER YOUTH (IVY)

-Interreg Volunteer Youth (IVY) is an initiative promoted by the Directorate-General for Regional and Urban Policy (DG REGIO) and managed by AEBR.
+Interreg Volunteer Youth (IVY) is an initiative funded by the European Commission’s Directorate-General for Regional and Urban Policy (DG REGIO) and managed by AEBR.

 Target: